 Pick Your Own Fruit and Vegetables at Bilpin Fruit Bowl

 I love the whole idea of picking your own fruit – kids learning where their food comes from, getting some farm fresh air, enjoying freshly picked fruit, driving through the countryside and supporting local farmers.
 And it has been a great way for me to get my kids to eat fruit that they haven’t been keen to try at home.
-My boys also loved the drive up, particularly spotting cows along the way.
-We drove passed many lovely looking cafes, restaurants and shops so you could definitely make a day of it.
+My boys also love the drive up to Bilpin, spotting cows along the way.
+There are a number of lovely looking cafes, restaurants and shops along the way, as well as some fun playgrounds, so you can definitely make a day of it!

-- Royal Gala Apples: Mid Jan to End Feb
+- Royal Gala: Mid Jan to End Feb

 - Jonathon: Apples Mid Feb

-- Red Delicious Apples: Mid Feb to End Feb
+- Red Delicious: Mid Feb to End Feb

 Cafe and Shop

-The cafe is located inside the fruit and veg shop, that also sells honeys, Bilpin Cider and some other local produce.
+The cafe is located inside the fruit and veg shop, that also sells honeys, Bilpin Cider and other local produce.
 There are a few tables inside but most of the seating is outside under an awning.
-This is where we sat and thankfully stayed dry while the rain came down.

 The cafe serves delicious warm apple pies made on the premises, with your choice of ice cream or cream.
-You ca also get sandwiches, hot chips, pies, hot drinks, milkshakes and muffins.
-It is simple fare but suited us fine.
-I enjoyed a small apple pie with ice cream while my kids had a cheese toastie and chips.
+You can also get sandwiches, hot chips, pies, hot drinks, milkshakes and muffins.
+It’s simple fare but suits us fine… and there’s a few other cafes in Bilpin to choose from.